Faculty Development & Courses

 Speaker Training Course

-This is a departmental "hands on" speaking course taught by faculty in our department.
-The emphasis is as follows: "Have A Clear Message".
-In addition, we help participants with lecture organization, delivery and preparation.
-The course is offered several times a year to four faculty at a time.
-Commitment of 100% attendance and Section Leader pre-approval is required in order to assure no conflict with clinical responsibilities.
+This is a small group "hands on" speaking course taught by faculty in our department.
+We help participants with lecture organization, delivery and preparation.
+A major emphasis is on developing a clear message.
+The course is offered several times a year.
+Commitment of 100% attendance and Section Leader pre-approval are required.

-The course consists of three sessions.
-Before the first session participants are expected to watch three 45 minute lectures titled "How I Do It".
-These are recordings of three renowned faculty members who generously share their early experiences in developing their lecture skills as well as their recommended "best practices".
+The course consists of four sessions.
+Before the first session, participants are expected to watch three 45 minute lectures titled "How I Do It".
+These are recordings of three renowned prior faculty members who generously share their early experiences in developing their lecture skills, as well as their recommended "best practices".

-2. Session #2 is four hours long.
-Each participant presents a 20 minute talk which is followed by group discussion and feedback regarding "The Message", what was done really well, and how the talk can be improved.
-Each participant is provided a video of his/her talk and the group discussion.
-All are expected to review their own video prior to Session #3.
+3. During Session 3, each participant presents a 20 minute talk, which is followed by group discussion and feedback - what was done really well and how the talk can be improved.
+Each participant is provided a video of their talk and the group discussion.
+All are expected to review their own video prior to Session 4.

-3. In Session #3, all four participants repeat their (now improved) talk with another group discussion.
+4. In Session 4, all participants repeat their (now improved) talk, followed by another group discussion.
 This also is recorded for individual review.

-The course has been given for more than a decade.
+The Speaker Training Course has been given in this department for more than 15 years.
 It has received high marks from past participants.
-The format is well tested and it has proven to be effective, efficient, and fun!
+The format is well-tested and it has proven to be effective, efficient, and fun!
 We guarantee that it will be worth your time and effort regardless of your level of experience.
-The current teaching faculty are Elissa Price and Susan Wall.
-Prior teaching faculty have included Chris Hess, Christine Glastonbury, and other outstanding speakers all of whom are available for advice.
+Current teaching faculty are Elissa Price and Cynthia Wu.
+Prior teaching faculty have included Susan Wall, Chris Hess, Christine Glastonbury, and other outstanding speakers, all of whom are available for advice.

 Masters Lectures Videos - "How I Do it" (Internal access only)